samrosereed/samrosereed.github.io/essays/aiReflection.md

 - AI was helpful when I ran into problems installing software.

 ## III.
 Impact on Learning and Understanding:
 The incorporation of AI in ICS 314 has impacted my learning and understanding in a positive way.
+AI-driven tools like Co-Pilot played a helpful role in honing my coding skills.
+The instant code suggestions and completion features not only expedited coding but also began to really help me understand the code.

+The application of AI in ICS 314 has challenged my understanding of software engineering concepts in a positive way.
+By introducing AI as a collaborative partner in the learning process, I have been prompted to critically evaluate and refine my understanding, recognizing intricacies of real-world software development scenarios.

 ## IV.
 Practical Applications:

 ## V. Challenges and Opportunities: